 Abortion stigma affects all of us.

-One in four American women will have an abortion in her lifetime.
-Women with families, jobs, friends, hopes, and dreams.
-Abortion is a normal and necessary part of many people's reproductive lives.
-Yet the barrage of misinformation about abortion and the people who have them has created a culture of shame and secrecy associated with this common experience.
+One in four Americans who can get pregnant will have an abortion in their lifetime.
+People with families, children, jobs, friends, hopes, and dreams.
+Abortions are a normal and necessary part of many people's reproductive lives.
+Yet the barrage of misinformation about abortions, the people who have them, and the healthcare professionals who provide abortion care has created a culture of shame and secrecy associated with this common experience.